dapregi/PyRoar/README.rst

 PyRoar
 ======

-- This Python package aims to provide easy acces to the data stored in the `Pokéapi`_ RESTful service.
+- This Python package aims to provide easy acces to the data served by the `Pokéapi`_ RESTful service.

 - This project was conceived as a way to learn how to create classes and methods dynamically.
-Therefore, the RESTful client classes and their methods to retrieve data are not explicitly defined.
-The Pokéapi service is asked for the resources it provides and classes and methods are created in real time.
-This allows adaptability to the service but can can cause some problems if it goes through major changes.
+Therefore, RESTful client classes and methods to retrieve data are not explicitly defined.
+Instead, the Pokéapi service is asked for the resources it provides and classes and methods are created in real time.
+This allows adaptability to the service but can cause some problems if it goes through major changes.

 Pokéapi - The RESTful Pokémon API
 ---------------------------------